Skip to main content

 • Generative AI systems (LLMs, image generators, code assistants)

-It does not capture simple rule-based systems without any learning or inference capability, though the boundary can be unclear.
-When in doubt, include the system in your inventory and assess it.
+It does not capture simple rule-based systems with no learning or inference capability, though that boundary gets blurry fast.
+Our rule of thumb: when in doubt, put the system on the list and assess it.

 Information to Capture